|

 Video

-I put together a video overview of the NEX project including a virtual flyover of Phase 1:
+I put together a video overview of the NEX project including a virtual flyover of the Central Phase:

 I‑35 NEX Preview